 - Special event days mean parking is unavailable for many students.

-- Aaron stated that they are willing to come back anytime to address additional questions
+- Aaron stated that they are willing to come back anytime to address additional questions or issues.

 Item 3.
 Updates

 Dr. Szafran updated the Council on the following: